 How does the carrier measure and weigh your packages?

-In some cases it may happen that your package cannot be processed automatically due to the shape of your package.
-Therefore always check the conditions of the carrier carefully.
+In some cases, it may happen that your package cannot be processed automatically due to the shape of your package and may even be returned to you without a delivery attempt.

 How is the surcharge calculated?